leduigs/blackjack/README.md

 blackjack
 =========

-Final project for first Java Module in Masters
+Final project for first Java Module in Masters Course